-3.8 Background Noise
+3.10 Background Noise

 Ideally, any sound source being measured should be isolated from effects due to extraneous or background noise.
 If the background noise is 10 dB or more below the sound source level desired, the effect from the background noise can be considered negligible.
 In instances where the ratio is less than 10 dB, an approximation can be made using Figure 3-4 and measurements of the background noise alone and the sound source with the background noise.
 Simply take the difference between these measurements and locate this difference value of the abscissa of Figure 3-4.
 Move in a vertical direction from this point to the intersect of the curve and then horizontally to the corresponding ordinate point.
 This ordinate point indicates a value to be subtracted from the total or sound source with background noise measurement.
 The difference obtained represents the sound source level.
-It should be noted that a difference of 3 dB or less between sound source level, not an accurate measurement.
+It should be noted that a difference of 3 dB or less between sound source and background noise will provide only an indication of this sound source level, not an accurate measurement.